shnewto/sheas.blog/posts/cobalt-and-now.md

 ### Final thoughts
-Getting a blog up and running took some leveling up but because of some great tools it didn't take a ton of time.
-It was a weekend's work.
+Getting a blog up and running took some leveling up but because of some great tools and the work of others to learn from, it didn't take a ton of time.
+It was the work of a weekend and a lot of it was experimentation.
 My experiences with both __cobalt.rs__ and __now__ were hugely positive and I recommend both for anyone interested in starting something from scratch or just exploring some new tooling.